Rustam Zabirov

-Rustam Zairovich Zabirov (Рустам Заирович Забиров; born 23 October 1966) is Uzbek-Tajik football manager and former football player and coach.
+Rustam Zairovich Zabirov (Рустам Заирович Забиров; born 23 October 1966) is an Uzbek-Tajik football manager and former football player and coach.
 He played for Pamir Dushanbe, Navbahor Namangan, Rubin Kazan and other clubs.

 Club career

 In 1991, he moved from Pamir Dushanbe to Navbahor Namangan.
 In 1991 season he played 35 matches for Navbahor in Soviet First League, scoring 19 goals.
 One year later, in first season of Uzbek League, Zabirov completed 30 matches and scored 15 goals, becoming the best season top scorer of club.

 In 1992, he moved to SV Meppen to play in 2.Bundesliga.
 In 1992-1993 season he played 10 matches for SV Meppen.
 From 1996 to 1997 he played for Rubin Kazan.

 Zabirov later signed for National Football League (India) side Vasco SC in 2000.
 He has also made several appearances for Goa Professional League.
 With Vasco, he played more than ten matches in the 5th National Football League (2000/01) until September 2021.

 He retired form professional football on 1 July 2002.